Hello My Fishing Cape Cod! This is your MFCC Podcast host Kevin Collins.

 The filets I got to take home are beautiful and I am blessed to be sharing them with family and friends.

-If you haven’t yet tried one, please don’t be bashful!
-Captain Cullen will take great care of you!
+If you haven’t yet tried a MFCC group trip, then please don’t be bashful!
+Captain Cullen will take great care of you.

 What do you think?